 One of the first records of the family was Kynsige, Kinsius, Kinsi or Cynesige (d.
 1060), Archbishop of York "who, it is said, was brought into the world by a Caesarean operation."

 Early History of the Kingeray family

-Another 171 words (12 lines of text) are included under the topic Early Kingeray History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kingeray research.
+Another 86 words (6 lines of text) are included under the topic Early Kingeray History in all our PDF Extended History products and printed products wherever possible.

 Kingeray Spelling Variations

 Before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Sound was what guided spelling in the Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Spelling variations were common, even among the names of the most literate people.
 Known variations of the Kingeray family name include Kingsley, Kingsleigh, Kingslee, Kinsey and others.

 Early Notables of the Kingeray family (pre 1700)